 Who can Brain Training Help?
 Students of all ages!
 IQRx brain training has the power to improve the quality of life and learning for almost any student regardless of their current level of learning or reading success.

 Most of us take for granted the amazing processes that happen in our brains.
 Every bit of information, every question, and each fragment of sensory input is processed at lightning speed so that we can learn, answer, decide, or just enjoy the moment.
 Brain training simply makes all this processing faster and easier.

 For the struggling student, these automatic processes often let them down.
 The ease of understanding new information that should have been normal becomes difficult and awkward.
 Learning that should have been easy is a frustrating effort.
 Reading that should have been effortless is a slow, embarrassing trial.

 Faster, easier learning for everyone

-BrainRx brain training helps students of all ages learn faster and easier.
+IQRx brain training helps students of all ages learn faster and easier.
 By focusing directly on the cause of the learning struggle—which is underlying cognitive skills weakness—it helps struggling students overcome life-long symptoms of learning disabilities.
-Students who experience ADHD, autism, or dyslexia symptoms benefit from brain training.
+Students who experience ADD, ADHD, Autism, Asperger’s or Dyslexia symptoms benefit from brain training.